laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/08-design-beautiful-intuitive-and-secure-node-js-cli-user-input-experiences-with-enquirer.md

 ## Notes

-[Enquirer](https://github.com/enquirer/enquirer) is a great foundation to build Interactive CLIs that don't leak tokens and passwords, and make use of design affordances to offer beautiful and intuitive user prompts.
+[Enquirer](https://github.com/enquirer/enquirer) is a great foundation to build Interactive CLIs that don't leak tokens and passwords.

 These are the [built in prompts](https://www.npmjs.com/package/enquirer#built-in-prompts) you get: